Measure 98: More Career Tech & College Prep in Oregon High Schools

 Politicians have known for years that exploding costs in areas like healthcare are causing the deficit.
 It's time for them do something about that.
 Stand supports a long-term solution, including more revenue.
 What we can’t support is taking more money away from our kids and their educations.
 That's unacceptable, especially at a time when Oregon has the third worst graduation rate in the country.
 We need to prioritize education.

 Accountability and continuous improvement are key.
 Every school district in Oregon will be eligible to receive these funds, provided they commit to the three key investments and file spending plans with the state Department of Education.
 The Department will monitor progress and help districts share best practices to improve student success.
 Appropriate class sizes and teacher collaboration are encouraged.
 State audits will be required every two years.
 Administrative costs will be capped and reduced over time.

-Visit the Vote Yes for 98 Campaign Website to Learn More:
+Visit the Measure 98 Website to Learn More: